-- When the number of threads is 1, the hardware barrier cannot be used. - The hardware barrier in FX system is used only inside the NUMA node.
+- When the number of threads is 1, the hardware barrier cannot be used.

+- The hardware barrier in FX system is used only inside the NUMA node.
 When one process is allocated to multiple NUMA nodes, hardware barrier is used inside NUMA node and software barrier is used between NUMA nodes.
 Therefore, it is recommended to allocate one process to one NUMA node, in case of giving priority to the performance of threads barrier. - On the following cases, the high speed runtime library cannot determine whether one process can reserve a Barrier resource or not.
-Therefore behavior of hardware barrier is indeterminate, program may be ended with diagnostic-message (jwe1044i-u or jwe1045i-u), or the program may terminate abnormally. - When Process is generated by functions other than Fujitsu MPI
+Therefore behavior of hardware barrier is indeterminate, program may be ended with diagnostic-message (jwe1044i-u or jwe1045i-u), or the program may terminate abnormally. - For multi-process programs